NixOS/hydra/subprojects/hydra-manual/src/oidc.md

 An unknown key ID triggers one JWKS refetch, so key rotation needs no restart.

 Hydra logs the user in as `<provider>:<sub>`, with the `email` and `name` claims from the ID token.
+Hydra updates both on every login, so changes at the provider carry over.
 Hydra's pages show OIDC users by their email address, since `sub` is often an opaque ID.
 Hydra needs a usable `email` claim in the ID token and does not call the userinfo endpoint.
+If the token has `email_verified: false`, Hydra refuses the login.
 If `allowed_domains` is set, the address must be in one of those domains.
 OIDC users have no password, so they can only sign in through their provider.